 At YHA, our work has always been about connecting people and places.
 About granting access to nature and the outdoors for the people who need it most.
 About providing the opportunity for adventure.
-About unlocking potential.
-About changing lives.
+About unlocking potential and changing lives.

 When we sat down in 2019 to develop a new 10-year strategy – one which would build on our achievements to date and set in place an ambitious future – none of us could have guessed at what 2020 had in store.
 The challenges, not just to ourselves as an organisation but to society as a whole, have been like nothing else before.
 For the first time in our 90-year history, our entire network of hostels was closed.